 - Keys are normally delivered to Haaga-Helia International Services

-- If you arrive during the pick-up service you will receive your HOAS keys from the pick-up service desk at the airport, together with your Welcome Envelope.
+- If you arrive during the pick-up service you will receive your HOAS keys from the pick-up service desk at the airport.
 Please note that in the autumn term the keys for some apartments will not be available before 1 September, so check your contract dates and book temporary housing for the first two weeks if needed!